-- Memory management: Another function that the kernel has to manage that is memory management.
-The kernel keeps a track of used and unused memory resources and makes sure that processes shouldn’t manipulate data of each other using virtual memory address.
+Memory management: Another function that the kernel has to manage is memory management.
+The kernel keeps a track of used and unused memory resources and makes sure that processes shouldn’t manipulate data of each other using virtual memory addresses.

-- Process management: In the process, management kernel assigns enough time and gives priorities to processes before handling CPU to another process.
+Process management: In the process, the management kernel assigns enough time and gives priorities to processes before handling the CPU to another process.
 It also deals with security and ownership information.

 2) System Libraries

 System libraries are special programs that help in accessing the kernel’s features.
 A kernel has to be triggered to perform a task and this triggering is done by the applications.
 But applications must know how to place a system call because each kernel has a different set of system calls.
 Programmers have developed a standard library of procedures to communicate with the kernel.
 Each operating system supports these standards and then these are transferred to system calls for that operating system.
 The most well-known system library for Linux is Glibc (GNU C library).